Get insider access

 4. Best Budget Dolby Atmos Soundbar

-If you're shopping on a budget, check out the Vizio M Series M512a-H6.
-This 5.1.2 setup is one of the most affordable Dolby Atmos soundbars on the market, and it can still bring an immersive sound for the price.
-You get two discrete satellites to set up behind your couch for a clearer and more real feel with sound effects on screen, so you feel like the action is taking place all around you.
+It's getting harder to find, but if you're shopping on a budget, check out the Vizio M Series M512a-H6.
+This 5.1.2 setup is one of the most affordable Dolby Atmos soundbars on the market, but it still provides an immersive sound for the price.
+You get two discrete satellites to set up behind your couch for more accurate representation of objects in space, so you feel like the action is taking place all around you.
 Its dedicated subwoofer brings out the deep thump and rumble with action-heavy scenes and intense movie scores.
 It comes with the same sound enhancement features as the Vizio Elevate, including subwoofer levels as well as bass and treble adjustments to control its sound.

 There are some key differences between this setup and the more premium Elevate.
 First, its rear speakers don't have any up-firing drivers for height content.
-This means that content like Dolby Atmos doesn't feel as clear or real as our top picks, and you don't get the same sense of sound effects from the space behind your couch.
+This means that content like Dolby Atmos doesn't feel as clear or real as our top picks.
 The bar also doesn't have rotating sides to expand its soundstage, further removing the overall immersive feel.
-It's a small difference; you must pay close attention to the bar's sound to notice it.
-Still, it's worth noting, especially for audiophiles who want the best sound.
+It's a small difference, but worth noting, especially for audiophiles who want the best sound.
 If you're a more casual listener, though, this bar is still a great value pick.

 See our review